 \section{Conclusion}

-In this work, we showed that solutions of the Boltzmann equation and its simplified models share a universal structural form, decomposing into a Chapman–Enskog gradient contribution and an exponentially decaying non-perturbative modes.
-This separation reflects the presence of two fixed points of the collision dynamics, namely the collisionless regime and local thermal equilibrium, where the collision kernel vanishes.
-The gradient contribution describes the behavior near equilibrium, while the non-perturbative terms encodes the approach to the collisionless regime.
-A consistent description of collective dynamics in interacting systems requires interpolation between these two limits.
+In this work, we have shown that solutions of the Boltzmann equation and its simplified models admit a universal structural decomposition into a Chapman--Enskog gradient contribution and an exponentially decaying non-perturbative mode.
+This result provides a systematic and explicit derivation of the trans-series structure underlying kinetic theory.
+We have further identified the origin of the divergence of the gradient expansion in terms of the coexistence of two fixed points of the collision dynamics, namely the collisionless regime and local thermal equilibrium, where the collision kernel vanishes.
+The gradient contribution captures the behaviour in the vicinity of equilibrium, while the non-perturbative terms encode the evolution towards the collisionless regime.
+A consistent description of collective dynamics in interacting systems therefore requires an interpolation between these two limits.

-Israel–Stewart theory and its generalizations were originally developed to resolve the causality issues inherent in the gradient expansion.
-These prescriptions promote non-equilibrium contributions to independent fields that relax to the equilibrium in finite time.
-We demonstrated that the resulting equations, constructed from the gradient expansion, are structurally similar to the exact evolution equations of the anisotropies, and thus naturally accommodate non-perturbative dynamics.
-Furthermore, we showed that free-streaming behavior can be effectively reproduced within the gradient expansion, provided that transport coefficients are appropriately modified at each order.
-In this way, our work confirms—and extends through purely analytical methods—the results reported in \cite{Blaizot:2017ucy,Blaizot:2019scw,Blaizot:2020gql,Blaizot:2021cdv,Jaiswal:2022udf}.
+Israel--Stewart theory and its generalisations were originally introduced to address the causality issues inherent in the gradient expansion by promoting non-equilibrium contributions to independent dynamical variables with finite relaxation times.
+In this work, we have shown that these equations are not merely phenomenological extensions, but emerge naturally from the structure of the exact moment equations.
+In particular, we demonstrated that the evolution equations obtained from the gradient expansion are structurally identical to the exact dynamical equations governing momentum anisotropies.
+This provides a direct explanation for the effectiveness of hydrodynamics far from equilibrium.
+Furthermore, we have shown analytically that free-streaming behaviour can be reproduced within the gradient expansion through a systematic modification of transport coefficients, thereby providing a first-principles derivation of their renormalisation.
+In this way, our work both confirms and extends, through explicit analytical construction, the results reported in \cite{Blaizot:2017ucy,Blaizot:2019scw,Blaizot:2020gql,Blaizot:2021cdv,Jaiswal:2022udf}.